fdu-wangfeilab/stDiff/README.md

 pip install stDiff-sc
 ```
 ### data preprocess
 The datasets 2-16 in the experiment were all from the paper [Benchmarking spatial and single-cell transcriptomics integration methods for transcript distribution prediction and cell type](https://www.nature.com/articles/s41592-022-01480-9).
-The raw data were initially processed in 'process/data_process.py' to convert the txt file to h5ad, and only the genes shared by both ST and scRNA-seq were retained.
+The raw data were initially processed in 'process/data_process.py' to convert the txt file to h5ad, and only the genes shared by both ST and scRNA-seq were retained. \

 ### run
 test-stDiff for stDiff \
-test-baseline for baselines
+test-baseline for baselines \
+test-spscope for SpatialScope

 ```python
 from model.stDiff_model import DiT_stDiff